Hydrogen and Renewable Natural Gas

 Renewable Natural Gas

-Renewable natural gas (RNG), also called biomethane, is pipeline-quality gas primarily comprised of methane that is captured from organic waste, such as food scraps, wastewater slurry, animal manure, crop residues, forestry waste, and municipal garbage.
+Renewable natural gas (RNG), also called biomethane, is pipeline-quality gas mostly made of methane that is captured from organic waste like food scraps, wastewater slurry, animal manure, crop residues, forestry waste, and municipal garbage.
 The raw waste gas, also called biogas, is captured, cleaned, and injected into Apex Utilities’ pipelines to be used in the same way as conventional natural gas.
 Capturing methane that would otherwise escape into the atmosphere makes RNG a carbon-neutral energy source.
-As the RNG mixes into the existing natural gas infrastructure, it displaces equivalent volumes of conventional natural gas and lowers overall greenhouse gas (GHG) emissions.
+As the RNG mixes into the existing gas system, it lowers the overall greenhouse gas (GHG) emissions of the gas.

-Alberta has the potential to generate up to 105,000,000 gigajoules (GJ) of RNG, which is enough to supply gas for over 1 million residential homes.
-RNG acts the same as conventional natural gas in all heating applications.
+According to a TorchLight report funded by Natural Resources Canada, Alberta has the potential to generate up to 1.1 petajoules (that’s 1,100,000 GJ) of RNG, which is enough gas to supply over 1 million residential homes.¹ RNG acts the same as conventional natural gas in all heating applications.
 Therefore, there is no need for customers to upgrade or adjust any existing appliances.

 The basic process of biogas production is outlined below: